newlisponrockets/newLISP-on-Rockets/docs/running_rockets_blog.md

 Click the "User Configuration" tab.

-Find your new user and click the "Delete" link.  **WARNING: There is no confirmation prompt at present.
-This will be added in version 2.1.**
+Find your new user and click the "Delete" link.

+Review the user details and click "Delete" to confirm the deletion of the user.

 ## Experiment and play around